chipmk/tcpip.js/README.md

 tapInterface.readable.pipeTo(vmNic.writable);
 vmNic.readable.pipeTo(tapInterface.writable);
 ```

+This is the virtual equivalent to connecting a patch cable between two physical NICs.

 Now that the plumbing is in place, we can start sending TCP packets between our `NetworkStack` and the VM.
 Let's assume the VM has an IP address of `192.168.1.2` and is running a TCP server that is listening on port `80`.